johndwells/Minimee/README.md

 ## Cleaning your Cache folder

-To put it simply, this is up to you.
+To put it simply, this is up to you - BUT, things are much improved since Minimee 1.x, and the new way that Minimee2 calculates cache filenames means that your cache folder will not be nearly as littered with out of date files as before.

 ## How to use the 'cachebust'